autumn-mck/autumn-mck/README.md

 I'm <!-- Autumn --> James, and thanks for checking out my profile!

-- Busy preparing for my final year of CS @ QUB, having just finished my placement year as a Software Engineer at Kainos
+- Busy enjoying my final year of CS @ QUB, having just finished my placement year as a Software Engineer at Kainos
 - Always happy to collaborate on projects, just let me know!
 - Interested in programming, open source software, and pretty much everything related to technology or computers!